jeremy-rifkin/c-cpp-trivia/README.md

   > kindle its self-immolation.

   https://eel.is/c++draft/temp.spec#temp.expl.spec-8
-- CV qualifiers don't apply to objects [their construction is complete](https://eel.is/c++draft/class.ctor.general#5.sentence-2), and relatedly there are no cv-qualified constructors
+- CV qualifiers don't apply to objects until [their construction is complete](https://eel.is/c++draft/class.ctor.general#5.sentence-2), and relatedly there are no cv-qualified constructors
 - Array elements, and objects in general, are always destroyed in reverse order of construction.
 Standard quote for [arrays](https://eel.is/c++draft/class.dtor#14.sentence-5)
 - A lambda's `operator()` is automatically `constexpr` if it meets the requirements for a constexpr function [https://eel.is/c++draft/expr.prim.lambda.closure#5.sentence-6](https://eel.is/c++draft/expr.prim.lambda.closure#5.sentence-6)